karelklima/ldkit/docs/components/schema.md

 ### Entity type

-Each schema must have at least one entity type defined.
+You can define one or more entity RDF type to narrow the search results.
+Setting the RDF type is recommended for optimal performance.

 ```ts
 const MySchema = {